The Ring: Terror's Realm

 The Ring: Terror's Realm (known simply as Ring (リング, Ringu) in Japan) is a survival horror video game developed and published by Asmik Ace Entertainment in Japan and published by Infogrames North America in North America.
-It was released for Dreamcast on February 24, 2000 in Japan and September 29 in North America (it was originally set for a June 28 release date, but was delayed for unknown reasons).
-It is based on the Ring series of novels by Japanese author Suzuki Kouji, which also inspired the Japanese film Ring (1998) and its American remake, The Ring (2002).
+It was released for Dreamcast on February 24, 2000 in Japan and September 26 in North America (it was originally set for a June 28 release date, but was delayed for unknown reasons).
+It is based on the Ring series of novels by Japanese author Koji Suzuki, which also inspired the Japanese film Ring (1998) and its American remake, The Ring (2002).

 Plot

 Meg Rainman is a newly-hired researcher at the Centers for Disease Control (CDC) in the United States.
 Her boyfriend Robert is among four workers at the CDC who have died mysteriously on the same day, and the only thing that connects them is a program found in their computers, called "RING".
 When the CDC is put under lockdown, Meg finds herself imprisoned in the center with her co-workers, and inside the CDC Meg must find out the truth behind Robert's death and the "RING".